-Contract revenue arising from projects is significant to the Group's results for the year as revenue from projects represents 40.6% of the Group's total revenue.
-The Group has gross amounts due from customers of \$10,980,000 and gross amounts due to customers of \$6,999,000 for contract work-in-progress as at 30 April 2017.
+Contract revenue arising from projects contributes to a significant portion to the Group's results for the year at 38% of the Group's total revenue.
+As at 30 April 2018, the Group has gross amounts due from customers of \$7,293,000 and gross amounts due to customers of \$11,000 for contract work-in-progress.
 Project revenue is recognised by reference to the stage of completion of the project activity at the end of each reporting period, when the outcome of a project can be estimated reliably.
-The determination of the percentage of completion involves the use of significant management judgement and estimates to measure the proportion of contract costs incurred for work performed to date to the estimated total contract costs, which in turn may have a material impact on the amount of contract work-in-progress, contract revenues and costs recognised during the year.
-For these reasons, we have determined this to be a key audit matter.
+Significant management judgement and estimates are involved in the determination of the percentage of completion to measure the proportion of contract costs incurred for work performed to date to the estimated total contract costs, which in turn may have a material impact on the amount of contract work-in-progress, contract revenues and costs recognised during the year.
+Accordingly, we have determined this to be a key audit matter.